-The neighborhood was named for the Newton Booth Assembly School built in the 1920’s at the intersection of 26th & V Streets.
-The School was so named in honor of Newton Booth, California’s 11th Governor.
-Booth, a gold rush era merchant headquartered in Old Sacramento, was an active player in the fledgling days of our City.
-The Newton Booth neighborhood was designated a Sacramento Historic District by the City Preservation Commission in 2014.
+The neighborhood was named for the Newton Booth School built in the 1920’s at 26th & V Streets.
+The School itself honored Newton Booth, California’s 11th Governor and longtime US Senator.
+Booth, a Gold Rush-era merchant headquartered in Old Sacramento, was an active player in the fledgling days of our city.
+The Newton Booth neighborhood was designated a Sacramento Historic District by the City in 2014.

-It is characterized by craftsman bungalows but includes several Four-Squares, Victorians, and Tudors amongst other architectural styles.
-The neighborhood also consists of a broad and diverse population, serving as home to young professionals, retired-boomers, and growing families alike.
-Temple Coffee, the Sacramento Natural Foods Co-Op, and Revolution Wines are but a few of the many businesses interspersed between charming homes in this tree-lined and pedestrian friendly district.
+Newton Booth is characterized by Craftsman bungalows but also includes homes in the Foursquare, Victorian, and Tudor architectural styles, among others.
+The neighborhood has a diverse population, serving as home to young professionals, retirees and growing families alike.
+Temple Coffee, the Sacramento Natural Foods Co-Op, and Revolution Wines are but a few of the many businesses interspersed between charming homes in this tree-lined and pedestrian-friendly district.

 The Poverty Ridge neighborhood is bounded by R Street to the North, Hwy 50 to the South, the 23rd Block to the East, and 19th Street to the West.
 Within the neighborhood is also the Poverty Ridge Historic District.